menezmethod/go-url-shortener/postman/README.md

    - Select "Folder" and navigate to the `postman/` directory
    - Alternatively, import each file individually

-3. Configure the environment:
+3. Configure the environments:
+   - For local development:
      - Select the imported "URL Shortener API Environment" from the environment dropdown in the top right
      - Click on the eye icon to view and edit environment variables
      - Update the following variables:
        - `baseUrl`: The base URL of your API (default: `http://localhost:8081`)
        - `masterPassword`: Your API's master password for authentication

+   - For production testing:
+     - Select the imported "URL Shortener API Production Environment" from the environment dropdown
+     - Click on the eye icon to view and edit environment variables
+     - Update the following variables:
+       - `masterPassword`: Your API's master password for authentication (production)
+     - Note: `baseUrl` is already set to `https://rsto.us` for production

+4. Switch between environments using the dropdown in the top right corner of Postman to test against different environments.

 ## Using the Collections